-The Solar Geophysical Data (SGD) reported an H α 3B flare at t = 18:45 UT and the Optical Solar Patrol Network (OSPAN) detected a global Moreton wavefront wave associated with the flare event.
+The Solar Geophysical Data (SGD) reported an H $\alpha$ 3B flare at t = 18:45 UT and the Optical Solar Patrol Network (OSPAN) detected a single Moreton wavefront wave associated with the flare event.

 Figure 2a shows the HASTA scene of the NOAA AR10930.
-The over exposure of the image is due to the onset of the flare.
-We note the presence of a principal spot accompanied by an-other one with minor importance, NOAA AR10929.
-NF and SF are regions identifying a northern and a southern filament, respectively.
-The corresponding photospheric magnetic distribution, given by the Michelson Doppler Imaging (MDI) on board of the Solar and Heliospheric Observatory (SOHO), is shown in Fig. 2b.
+The overexposure of the image is due to the onset of the flare.
+We note the presence of a principal spot accompanied by another one of minor importance, NOAA AR10929.
+NF and SF are regions identifying a northern and a southern filament.
+The corresponding photospheric magnetic distribution, given by the Michelson Doppler Imaging (MDI) on board the Solar and Heliospheric Observatory (SOHO), is shown in Fig. 2b.

 The Moreton wave event is shown in the sequence of Fig. 3.
-The wavefront is more clearly seen in the AR's south-west direction.
-The images were taken with the HASTA telescope in full disk using a cadence of 5 sec in the center of the H α line; i.e., the AR as well as the activation of the two filaments were extensively observed.
-Note that the wavefronts become weaker and diffuse as the disturbance moves away from the AR.
+The wavefront is more clearly seen in the AR's southwest direction.
+The images were taken with the HASTA telescope in full disk using a cadence of 5 s in the center of the H $\alpha$ line; i.e., the AR as well as the activation of the two filaments were extensively observed.
+The wavefronts become weaker and diffuse as the disturbance moves away from the AR.

-TRACE (Transition Region and Coronal Explorer Telescope, Handy et al. 1999) observed the flare event in the 160 nm UV band corresponding to the emission lines of CI, with a temporal cadence of 2 sec and a field of view of 256×256 " $(512 \times 512 \text{ pixels})$.
+The Transition Region and Coronal Explorer Telescope (TRACE, Handy et al. 1999) observed the flare event in the 160 nm UV band corresponding to the emission lines of CI, with a temporal cadence of 2 s and a field of view of $256 \times 256''$ $(512 \times 512 \text{ pixels})$ .
 The Extreme ultraviolet Imaging Telescope (EIT) has no data records on this day.
-The SOHO/Large Angle Spectroscopic Coronagraph (LASCO) (Brueckner et al. 1995), began observing at t = 20:12 UT in the C2 and at t =20:18 UT in the C3 detectors.
-A report at t = 20:24 UT from the "Preliminary 2006 SOHO LASCO Coronal Mass Ejection List" indicates signatures of a strong halo event already past the outer edge of the C2's field of view, most likely associated with the X 6.5 X-ray flare occurred on NOAA AR10930 and a gusty outflow on the south-east direction.
+The SOHO/Large Angle Spectroscopic Coronagraph (LASCO; Brueckner et al. 1995) began observing at t = 20:12 UT in the C2 and at t =20:18 UT in the C3 detectors.
+A report at t = 20:24 UT from the "Preliminary 2006 SOHO LASCO Coronal Mass Ejection List" indicates signatures of a strong halo event already past the outer edge of the C2 field of view, most likely associated with the X 6.5 X-ray flare that occurred on NOAA AR10930 and a gusty outflow in the southeast direction.
 The automated Solar Eruptive Event Detection System (SEEDS) Catalog reported the detection of a CME wavefront in four frames starting at t = 21:24:04 UT from a height of $\approx 7 R{\odot}$ and an estimated onset time of $t_0 = 18:13:49$ UT, which can be associated with this flare event.
-Some other available sources of data for this event are the ISOON patrol telescope, the Global Oscillation Network Group (GONG), the Hinode EIS and SOT instruments (Balasubramaniam et al. 2010), the Polarimeter for Inner Coronal Studies (PICS) and the Chromospheric Helium Imaging Photometer (CHIP) at Mauna Loa Solar Observatory (MLSO) (Gilbert et al. 2008).
+Some other available sources of data for this event are the ISOON patrol telescope, the Global Oscillation Network Group (GONG), the Hinode EIS and SOT instruments (Balasubramaniam et al. 2010), and the Polarimeter for Inner Coronal Studies (PICS) and the Chromospheric Helium Imaging Photometer (CHIP) at Mauna Loa Solar Observatory (MLSO; Gilbert et al. 2008).

 Fig. 1.
-GOES11: Integrated X-ray flux, $1 - \min$ averaged.
+GOES11: integrated X-ray flux, $1 - \min$ averaged.
 The shaded area corresponds to the visibility range of the Moreton wave event.
-XL:(1-8 Å), XS:(0.5-3 Å)
+XL: (1-8 Å), XS: (0.5-3 Å).

 Fig. 2.
-Left: HASTA observation of NOAA AR10930, Northern (NF) and Southern filaments (SF).
+Left: HASTA observation of NOAA AR10930, northern (NF) and southern filaments (SF).
 Right: MDI photospheric magnetic field distribution (white/black corresponding to +/- polarity).